justmeiguess/justmeiguess/README.md

 - 👋 Hi, I’m @justmeiguess
 - 👀 I’m interested in ...
 I would have to update this too often
-- 🌱 I’m currently learning ...
-Java
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
-Nothing
+- 💞️ I’m looking to collaborate on ✨ N O T H I N G ! ✨
 - 📫 How to reach me ...

 <!---